 Regenerative medicine

-Whether it's developing new materials for healthcare or improving the sustainability of everyday products, our goal is to make a meaningful impact through science.
+Whether it's developing new materials for healthcare or sustainability, our goal is to make a meaningful impact through science.

 You can find out more about who we are, our publications, our research activities and latest news from the group by following the links at the top of this page.